spirometaxas/sierpinski-triangle-cli/README.md

 ![What sierpinski-triangle-cli prints to the console](https://raw.githubusercontent.com/spirometaxas/sierpinski-triangle-cli/main/img/sierpinski-triangle-6.png)

 Why the console?
 Because it's the *cool* way.
+[See All Fractals](https://spirometaxas.com/projects/fractals-cli)

 ## Usage
 ### Via `npx`: